 Riding the ferry was also a completely new experience, once I figured out the procedure I really enjoyed it.
 I took the ferry from Seattle to Bainbridge Island and from Edmonds to Kingston.
 Bainbridge Island was perfectly enchanting, lots of quaint little shops and the views are so pretty.
 Bainbridge is where Churchmouse Yarn was and it is the most beautiful yarn store I've even seen.
 Plus they had BMFA Socks that Rock, which I have never seen in person.
 (I didn't buy any though because they didn't have the colorway I wanted).

-1) There is NO place to park, ever.
+I also took what I'm calling a Fangirl Mini-Tour of DOOOM to Port Angeles/Forks/La Push, all of Twilight fame, which deserves it's own post, possibly tomorrow.1) There is NO place to park, ever.
 Every parking lot has huge signs for towing companies.
 So apparently if you own either a towing company or a parking lot in Seattle or anywhere near Seattle you can make a killing.

-3) I knew coffee was big in Seattle (well duh) but I didn't realize how big.
+2) There are huge crows all over the city and they are not the least bit phased by humans.
+They look like they could peck your eyes out.
+And they might if you anger them.3) I knew coffee was big in Seattle (well duh) but I didn't realize how big.
 There are these little espresso stands EVERYWHERE, even well out of the Seattle metro area.
 Those folks really dig their caffeine (which is cool because so do I).

 4) Rosemary and lavender grow into massive shrubs everywhere there.
 I can't even count how many times I saw ginormous rosemary plants.